AndreiCravtov/ferrous-lang/README.md

     + As mentioned in the GADTs, I want to eventually borrow may of Haskell's Kind-system features.
 However, I don't know how many of these is even theoretically portable to an imperative-language.
 Maybe some of these features are gated behind the language being a pure-FP language???
 Not too sure.
+    + Haskell also has the idea of functional dependencies for typeclasses (Rust has limited version of this with associated types/GATs), but it would be cool if there was somne kind of way to support this in my language.
+But the syntax for it, I can't even begin to know what it might be.
     + Rust's macro system seems rather powerful onto itself, but Haskell's "Template Haskell" and splicing system seems perhaps _more_ powerful?
 So I want to think about borrowing that system eventually.
 Maybe even have both, where they compliment each-other?
 Rust's macro-system could be used for "dumb" token-stream processing to enable things